dayas-kr-coder/CodeKeep/univercity-api/world.md

-# Database Schema
+# World Table Schema and Model Methods

-This document outlines the structure of the database tables, including regions, subregions, countries, states, and cities.
+This document provides details on the schema for the `world` table and describes the associated Eloquent model.
+It includes information on creating related tables for regions, subregions, countries, states, and cities.

 ## Regions Table